-Veterinary health plan All Lion laying farms have to be registered with a vet and have an up-to-date veterinary health plan.
-Time and temperature controls British Lion eggs are subject to tighter controls than required by law.
-British Lion eggs must be stored below 20°C, in hygienic conditions on the farm; transported to the packing centre a minimum of twice a week; and kept at a constant temperature below 20°C. On-farm marking All British Lion eggs are marked on farm with the producer establishment number, which shows the system of production, country of origin and the farm where the eggs were laid.
-A website - www.lioneggfarms.co.uk - also allows consumers to trace British Lion eggs back to the farm from the code on their eggs.
-Packing Centres

-Controls on egg movement All eggs must be accompanied by written documentation for proof of identity including date of lay, type of production and farm of origin.
+on-farm marking All British Lion eggs are marked on farm with the producer establishment number, which shows the system of production, country of origin and the farm where the eggs were laid.
+A website - www.lioneggfarms.co.uk - is also available to help consumers trace British Lion eggs back to the farm from the code on their eggs. biosecurity Stringent biosecurity is required to help protect against the spread of diseases such as avian influenza, including minimising contact between wild birds and poultry and avoiding any standing water on the range; and strict hygiene controls on farm, including footdips for staff and visitors, house-specific footwear, and specific higher biosecurity areas. rodent control Lion farms are required to operate an effective, documented rodent control system. packing centres controls on egg movement All eggs must be accompanied by written documentation for proof of identity including date of lay, type of production and farm of origin.
 If fibre keyes trays are used, free range, barn, organic and caged eggs must be packed on different colour fibre trays for segregation purposes.
-If plastic keyes trays are used, the accompanying documentation must be colour-coded.
-Packing centre hygiene Written HACCP controls must be in place at Lion egg packing centres and traceability records must be kept at all times.
+If plastic keyes trays are used, the accompanying documentation must be colour-coded. packing centre hygiene Written HACCP controls must be in place at Lion egg packing centres and traceability records must be kept at all times.
 Written cleaning schedules and rodent control procedures must be in place and strict hygiene and biosecurity observed.
-Effective crack and blood detection must be used in the grading of British Lion eggs.
-Egg testing Packing centres must only handle eggs from approved Lion egg farms.
+Effective crack and blood detection must be used in the grading of British Lion eggs. egg testing Packing centres must only handle eggs from approved Lion egg farms.
 At least 20 eggs per quarter must be tested from each Lion farm supplying a Lion packing centre.
 Egg testing is not a legal requirement.
-The BEIC also uses Isotope testing on a random selection of eggs every month 'Best before' date and Lion Quality mark on shell The British Lion mark is stamped on all Lion eggs to show that they have been produced in accordance with a wide-reaching code of practice.
-In addition, all Lion eggs carry a 'best before' date on the egg shell as well as the pack as a guarantee of freshness.
-Cool chain Lion eggs must be kept between 5°C and 20°C. Retail customers must be advised that British Lion eggs should be stored at a constant temperature below 20°C, away from heat sources and sunlight, and sold in strict rotation.
-Ban of 'farm' descriptions of cage-produced eggs Printing on British Lion egg boxes containing cage-produced eggs must not describe the eggs as 'farm eggs' or depict hens roaming free or farmyard/ countryside scenes.
-Extraordinary lengths The Lion Code of Practice standards are higher than current UK and EU legislation, including: - Guaranteed British hens and eggs - Unique passport system - Eggs marked on farm with producer code •••••••••••• - Additional hygiene testing requirements for breeding, pullet rearing and laying flocks - Strict controls on feed - Salmonella vaccination of laying flocks - Regular egg testing - Time and temperature controls throughout production chain - Controls on egg packs - Best-before date and Lion mark on egg shell - Higher animal welfare standards including additional ranging space for free range birds - Independent auditing to ISO 17065 standard Method of production 0 = Organic = Free Range 2 = Barn 3 = Caged
+The BEIC also uses lsotope testing on a random selection of eggs every month. 'best before' date and Lion Quality mark on shell The British Lion mark is stamped on all Lion eggs to show that they have been produced in accordance with a wide-reaching code of practice.
+In addition all Lion eggs carry a 'best before' date on the egg shell as well as the pack as a guarantee of freshness.
+COO chain Lion eggs must be kept between 5°C and 20°C. Retail customers must be advised that British Lion eggs should be stored at a constant temperature below 20°C, away from heat sources and sunlight, and sold in strict rotation. ban on 'farm' descriptions on cage-produced eggs packs Printing on British Lion egg boxes containing cage-produced eggs must not describe the eggs as 'farm eggs' or depict hens roaming free or farmyard/ countryside scenes.